 Describe the first time you made a personal connection with outer space.

-By the 5th grade my first long-term goal was set -- I was on a mission to become a mechanical engineer and work at JPL.
+By the fifth grade my first long-term goal was set – I was on a mission to become a mechanical engineer and work at JPL.

 How did you end up working in the space program?

-My mother has been with Lockheed Martin for 40 years (in October 2011).
-When I was growing up she would talk about the amazing aircraft designed and built by Lockheed Martin and she would always bring home pictures, mugs and other things touting the amazing technology developed by Lockheed Martin.
-So given that exposure (or perhaps indoctrination) at home, coupled with tours of the Jet Propulsion Laboratory (JPL), my fate was sealed early on.
-By the 5th grade my first long-term goal was set -- I was on a mission to become a mechanical engineer and work at JPL.
+My mother has been with Lockheed Martin for over 45 years.
+When I was growing up, my mom talked about the amazing aircraft designed and built by Lockheed, and she brought home pictures, mugs, and other things touting the amazing technology they developed there.
+Given that exposure (or perhaps indoctrination?) at home, coupled with a tour of NASA's Jet Propulsion Laboratory (JPL), my fate was sealed early!
+By the fifth grade my first long-term goal was set – I was on a mission to become a mechanical engineer and work at JPL.

 Who inspired you?